rapidsai/custrings/docs/source/parsing_best_practices.md

 ### Example:

-Lets walk throw a simple example to see the performence differences for ourselves.
+Lets walk throw a simple example to see the performance differences for ourselves.

 Lets take a simple example where we have to remove `-` character between 2 alphabetical characters while keeping the `-` between numerical characters on a dataset with 4 million short strings and 50k long strings .